sashakang/scheduler/scheduling.md

     single mold -> multiplied model -> multiplied mold -> multiple models -> multiple molds.
     Is it worth it?
 15. Add logging.
 Store it on SQL Server.
+16. Dev Container is not accessible via external IP.
+17. Dev Container contains both '/code' and '/workspaces/code' folders.
+Remove duplicates?
+    Or is it not important?

 # Consider
 2. use single pool of shop resources, not a number of separate individual resources, i.e. 3 caster as a single 3x power resource.